'Garden White' Caladium - a University of Florida Cultivar for Sunny Landscapes and Large Containers

 Summary

-In summary, 'Garden White' is intended for use in full sun or part shade landscapes or large containers.
-Its performance was outstanding for a white cultivar since, unlike most white cultivars, its leaves did not deteriorate under full sun conditions.
+In summary, 'Garden White' is intended for use in full sun or partial shade landscapes or large containers.
+Its performance was outstanding for a white variety since, unlike most white varieties, its leaves did not deteriorate under full sun conditions.
 Due to its vigor, height, and huge leaves, it is well suited as a garden or landscape plant.

-Although extensive research and evaluations of this cultivar have been performed on small acreages, tuber producers are encouraged to plant only limited quantities of 'Garden White' until they have gained experience in producing this cultivar.
+Although extensive research and evaluations of this variety have been performed on small acreages, tuber producers are encouraged to plant only limited quantities of 'Garden White' until they have gained experience in producing this variety.
 Standard postharvest treatment of tubers is recommended (Harbaugh and Tjia, 1985) and preplant hot-water treatment of tubers is encouraged to prolong their life.

 Availability

-A patent is applied for for 'Garden White' by the Florida Agricultural Experiment Station, and production of this cultivar will be with a licensing agreement with the Florida Foundation Seed Producers, Inc., P.O.
-Box 309, Greenwood, FL 32443.
-Information on tuber availability and propagation agreements can be obtained from the Florida Foundation Seed Producers, Inc.
+A plant patent (PP20,448) has been issued for 'Garden White' and assigned to the Florida Foundation Seed Producers, Inc., and production of this variety will be with a licensing agreement with the Florida Foundation Seed Producers, Inc., PO Box 309, Greenwood, FL 32443.
+Information on tuber availability and propagation agreements can be obtained from the Florida Foundation Seed Producers, Inc. (http://ffsp.net/).

 Literature Cited